Remarketing is a big deal for a good reason: it’s highly effective at increasing conversions.

 You can also choose to create a new audience without the aid of Google’s preconfigured lists.
 To do so, select Create New.
 You’ll be taken a screen identical to the one you used to create a new segment.

-Applying Your Remarketing List to Your AdWords Campaign
+Applying Your Remarketing List to Your Ads Campaign

 Optimizing Your Remarketing List